Rushhaabhhh/Visit-Counter/README.md

 - `GET /api/v1/counter/visits/{page_id}` : Get visit count

 ## Testing

-The entire system can be run locally with a single command using Docker Compose : `docker-compose up --build`

-Swagger Docs are available at : `  http://localhost:8000/docs `

 You can test the API using curl or any HTTP client: